tschoof/blog/_posts/2015-03-21-applescript-podcast-mp3.md

 published: true
 ---

-Here's an AppleScript that passes variables (episode title and description)  to a bash script, opens it in a terminal window and runs it letting you watch how it generates a podcast-ready mp3 file.
+Here's an AppleScript that passes variables (episode title and description)  to a bash script, opens it in a terminal window and runs it, letting you watch how it generates a podcast-ready mp3 file.
 I've put it into an Automator workflow that accepts audio files.

 <script src="http://pastebin.com/embed_js.php?i=PAtEKm0J"></script>
 <br>